CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 ### Custom build steps

-You can run custom build steps by adding steps to `deploy_config/hooks/pre_build.yml` and `deploy_config/hooks/post_build.yml` as necessary.
+You can run custom build steps by adding steps to the following files in `deploy_config/hooks`:

+* `pre_build.yml`: run before the Docker image is built.
+Compilation and asset processing can be run here.
+* `post_build.yml`: run after the Docker image has been uploaded.
+Executions of "docker run" can be run here.
+For example, database migrations can be run from the local deployment machine.
+* `post_task_creation.yml`: run each time a Task is deployed to ECR and CloudReactor.
+Execution of Task that were just deployed can be run here.

 If you need to use libraries (e.g. compilers) not available in this image, your custom build steps can either: